-Siting Facilities - SB 484 by Sen. Simpson (R) and HB 873 by Mayfield (R) would require electric utilities to notify the affected county, rather than the regional planning council as currently required, of plans to site substations, transmission lines and power plants.
+Siting Facilities - SB 484 by Sen. Simpson (R), HB 933 by Rep. La Rosa (R), and HB 873 by Mayfield (R) would require electric utilities to notify the affected county, rather than the regional planning council as currently required, of plans to site substations, transmission lines and power plants.
 SB 484 passed out of its first committee.
+HB 933 was amended before passage out of its first committee and is now a companion measure to SB 484.

 Utility Rates for Large Child Care Homes - SB 7006 by Sen. Legg (R) and HB 7017 (formerly EDC 15-01) by Rep. O'Toole (R) would add "large family day care homes" to the law that dictates utilities must bill "family day care homes" on a residential rate, even though these homes clearly have a commercial activity.
-SB 7006 passed out of its second committee and HB 7017 passed out of its first committee.
+SB 7006 passed out of its second committee and HB 7017 is headed to the House floor.